2008 Singapore Grand Prix: Reactions

 The international media and many of those directly involved in Formula One praised the staging of the SingTel Singapore Grand Prix highly.
 Fears which were previously expressed about the weather, visibility, and narrow nature of the circuit itself all proved unfounded.
 Organisation of the event itself was widely deemed to be impeccable as the ushering, transport, and security services all ran like clockwork.
-The drivers complained about how bumpy the track was, particularly off the racing line, which made overtaking difficult on a street circuit hemmed in by barriers.
+However, the drivers complained about how bumpy the track was, particularly off the racing line, which made overtaking difficult on a street circuit hemmed in by barriers.

-Sports supremo and Formula One's commercial rights holder Bernie Ecclestone heralded the Singapore Grand Prix as the "new jewel in the Formula One sports crown", a phrase often used to describe the Monaco Grand Prix circuit.
+Formula One's then-commercial rights holder Bernie Ecclestone heralded the Singapore Grand Prix as the "new jewel in the Formula One sports crown", a phrase often used to describe the Monaco Grand Prix circuit.
 He described Singapore as an example to follow and would make people reconsider their opinions of Asia.

 Several other prominent Formula One personalities were quoted as saying:

 Locally, Sunday's Formula One night race on the local MediaCorp TV Channel 5 drew more viewers than the Beijing Olympics opening ceremony in the previous month, becoming the highest-rated programme for the year.
 The average ratings for Sunday's race were 17.8 per cent, or 789,000 viewers, as compared to 17.3 per cent (765,000 viewers) for the opening of the Beijing Games.
 The world's inaugural Formula One race under floodlights is reported to have been watched by an estimated global TV audience of about 400 million.